AdminTurnedDevOps/Programming-With-Python-For-DevOps-Engineers-Course/Lesson-4-Writing-Frontend-Backend-CICD/django-api/instructions.md

 def index(request):
     return HttpResponse("Hello, world.
-You're at the cloudskills index.")
+You're at the michaellevan index.")
 ```

 3. Create a file called `urls.py` to map the URL to the new site.

-4. In the directory `cloudskillsapp`, add the following code to `urls.py`:
+4. In the directory `michaellevanapp`, add the following code to `urls.py`:
 ```
 from django.urls import path